Grant Williams NBA Preview vs. the Pelicans

-The Dallas Mavericks, Grant Williams included, hit the court versus the New Orleans Pelicans on Sunday at 7:00 PM ET.
+Grant Williams plus his Dallas Mavericks teammates face off versus the New Orleans Pelicans at 8:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.